dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 #### Guidelines for Validation

-In our Heir module prototype, we have three transactions to validate: the initial funding, the transaction that adds more value, and the transaction that claims the funds.
+In our Heir module prototype, we have three transactions to validate: the initial funding, the adding transaction that adds more funds, and the transaction that claims the funds.
 The first and second of these transactions do not have any CC vins, and therefore all are validated together with the transaction that claims the funds.

 Here are several common aspects of a module that require validation: